This post may contain affiliate links. Read our disclosure policy here.

 Fall Cleaning Tips

 Well, we just finished with fall cleaning here.
-My house feels wonderfully clean and I even had a rummage sale with all of the stuff I cleaned out!
+My house feels wonderfully clean, and I even had a rummage sale with everything I cleaned out!
 (Am I the only one that can’t “start” winter until my house is clean?
-Or is that the ocd in me just coming out?)
+Or is that the OCD in me just coming out?)